 Many other birds figure prominently.
 The rooster, for example, is largely respected by Muslims (16).
 “In Islamic tradition,” Jack Tresidder, the author of numerous books on symbolism, explains, “a cock was the giant bird seen by Muhammad in the First Heaven crowing, ‘There is no God but Allah.’”
 (17) The ostrich is another bird of religious significance.
 Its eggs have been used for centuries as decoration in mosques, and archeologists have excavated them from Muslim burial grounds.
 The eggs’ use for spiritual purposes actually predates Islam, extending back thousands of years to ancient Egypt.
 Symbolic of rebirth and purity, ostrich eggs resided as well inside Christian churches throughout the Middle East, Europe, and parts of Africa (18).

 Like the other Abrahamic faiths, Islam refers to and depicts birds in many forms: protectors, messengers, nutritional sustenance, and symbols of the soul.
 The importance of these creatures to Islamic Sufism, in particular, cannot be overstated.
-From the writings of Ahmad Ghazali and Sa’di to the 20th century’s Sir Muhammad Iqbal and today’s Coleman Barks and Daniel Moore, one finds such bird-themed motifs.
+From the writings of Ahmad Ghazali and Sa’di to the twentieth century’s Sir Muhammad Iqbal and today’s Coleman Barks and Daniel Moore, one finds such bird-themed motifs.

 As with my previous posts on Judaism and Christianity, the information provided here is far from comprehensive.
 My goal is to simply demonstrate once more the significance of our feathered friends to communities all over the world and throughout history.